JakeWesta/microgrow/README.md

 - If there is a disconnect from MQTT, we don't test for reconnection.
 - Sometimes the ESP32 flashing will fail if its GPIO pins are connected to external peripherals/sensors.
 Remove the ESP32 from the breadboard before flashing to resolve this.
 - Pump and fan will sometimes stop working during regular use.
+- The current setup for the init sequence sends a JSON that is too large for the ESP32 to parse.
+This means that light scheduling is currently not being sent, as it had to be trimmed for the JSON to fit.